PhilT/fsharp-reference/fsharp-reference/content/main/index.md

 ## Roadmap

-More updates are coming and guides will be added to cover topics such as functional programming and testing as well as a searchable core library reference.
+* Complete all TODOs in pages

-Comments are also planned.
+* Add commenting

 ## F# Version

-All examples run on version 4.7 but will be updated as new versions are released.
+All examples run on version 4.7, using .NET Core 3.1 but will be updated as new versions are released.

 ## Issues, Help, Comms, Development